The Mildenhall Great Dish / The Mildenhall Bacchic platter

 - The Mildenhall Great Dish

-Silver dish; massive; beaded edge, ring foot on underside.
-Finely decorated in low relief and engraved line on the front.
-The subject matter alludes to the worship and mythology of Bacchus on land and in the sea.
-Central medallion depicts head of Neptune, with dolphins in his hair and a beard formed of seaweed fronds.
-The inner circle, bordered by scallop shells, consists of sea-nymphs riding mythical marine creatures, a sea-horse, a triton, a sea-stag and a ketos, a dragon-like sea-monster.
-The wide outer frieze features Bacchus, holding a bunch of grapes and a thyrsus and resting a foot on his panther.
-He presides over a celebration of music, dancing and drinking in his honour.
-The participants include the hero Hercules, overcome by the consumption of wine, the goat-legged god Pan, and various satyrs and maenads.
+A large concave silver platter with beaded rim (135 beads in total) on a circular vertical foot-ring positioned exactly one-third in from the rim.
+The entire upper surface is decorated in raised relief executed by chasing with details added with the use of fine incised lines.
+This is divided into 3 decorative zones in a circular arrangement, alluding toto the worship and mythology of Bacchus on land and in the sea.
+In the central medallion is a facing head of Oceanus, with dolphins in his hair and a beard formed of seaweed fronds, enclosed in a border of 91 circular pellets.
+The inner frieze, bordered by scallop shells, consists of four scenes of naked nereids riding mythical marine creatures, a triton, a half-stag/half-sea creature, a ketos in association with a triton and a hippocamp.
+The wide outer frieze features 6 different scenes with the central figures being Bacchus, holding a bunch of grapes and a thyrsus and resting a foot on his panther.
+The god presides over a celebration of music, dancing and drinking in his honour.
+The participants include the hero Hercules, overcome by the consumption of wine and having to be supported by two satyrs, the goat-legged god Pan, and various satyrs and maenads dancing or playing musical instruments.
+In the field there are a variety of objects associated with the thiasos, including a krater, pedum, skin with grapes, drums or tambourines and a mask of Silenus on a pedestal.

 - Found/Acquired: West Row